Jedda: Development

-Charles Chauvel says the original inspiration for the film came from a meeting he had in Hollywood in early 1950 with Merian C. Cooper.
+Charles Chauvel said the original inspiration for the film came from a meeting he had in Hollywood in early 1950 with Merian C. Cooper.
 Cooper encouraged the director to make a film exploiting Australian locations.
 Chauvel was further encouraged along these lines by Bess Meredyth, who had made a number of films in Australia in the 1920s.

 Chauvel decided to make the project in the Northern Territory.
 With his wife Elsa he made an extensive survey of the Territory later that year with the assistance of the Commonwealth government.
 He undertook colour tests, intending to make Australia's first colour movie.
 The Chauvels then wrote a screenplay, originally entitled The Northern Territory Story.

 The lead Aboriginal character was reportedly inspired by the warrior Nemarluk, who killed three Japanese pearlers in the 1930s and died in prison.

 In 1951 Chauvel formed Chauvel Productions Ltd to make the film, with a notional capital of £500,000.
 It went public in August 1951, offering 240,000 shares.

 Chauvel later stated that he turned down an American offer of $100,000 (£44,000) to finance the film because it was conditional upon Linda Darnell being cast in the lead.
 Chauvel's regular backers Universal Pictures did not want to invest in the movie but Chauvel managed to secure finance from various businessmen, including Mainguard Australia Ltd. It took the Chauvels 18 months to find a suitable filming location.